Klipper3d/klipper/docs/BLTouch.md

   - you have a BL-Touch Smart V3.0, you need the use 'set_output_mode: 5V'
-    parameter to ensure this setting at each startup, since the probe cannot remember the needed setting
+    parameter to ensure this setting at each startup, since the probe cannot remember the needed setting.
-  - you have a BL-Touch Smart V3.1, you have the choice of using 'set_output_mode: 5V' or storing the mode once by use of a 'BLTOUCH_STORE MODE=5V' command manually and using the parameter 'set_output_mode: None' instead
+  - you have a BL-Touch Smart V3.1, you have the choice of using 'set_output_mode: 5V' or storing the mode once by use of a 'BLTOUCH_STORE MODE=5V' command manually and NOT using the parameter 'set_output_mode:'.
   - you have some other probe: Some probes have a trace on the circuit board to cut or a jumper to set in order to (permanently) set the output mode.
-    In that case, omit the 'set_output_mode' parameter or set it to 'None'
+    In that case, omit the 'set_output_mode' parameter completely.

   If you have a V3.1, do not automate or repeat storing the output mode to avoid wearing out the EEPROM of the probe.The BLTouch EEPROM is good for